Underwriting Guidelines for the Average Mortgage Loan

-Understanding mortgage underwriting guidelines will help you understand your loan options when purchasing or refinacing a home.
+Understanding mortgage underwriting guidelines will help you understand your loan options when purchasing or refinancing a home.
 Now that you have found your dream house, you are going to need to apply for a mortgage loan.
 Your realtor will either recommend a banking institution or you may already have one in mind.
 You will be dealing with a loan officer who will be compiling all the data on you to see if you qualify for a loan to pay for this house.
-All lending institutions have different Underwriting Guildelines set in place when reviewing a borrower's financial history to determine the likelihood of receiving on-time payments.
-The primary items reviewed are:
+All lending institutions have different Underwriting Guidelines set in place when reviewing a borrower's financial history to determine the likelihood of receiving on-time payments.
+The primary items reviewed are listed below.

 Income is one of the most important variables a lender will examine because it is used to repay the loan.
 Income is reviewed for the type of work, length of employment, educational training required, and opportunity for advancement.
 An underwriter will look at the source of income and the likelihood of its continuance to arrive at a gross monthly figure.

 Salary and Hourly Wages — Calculated on a gross monthly basis, prior to income tax deductions.